department-of-veterans-affairs/vets-design-system-documentation/src/_about/contributing-to-the-design-system.md

 - Existing components used (if creating a new pattern)
 - Usage and accessibility guidance (if available)

 Note that code is not required at this step in the process - the main point of documenting here is visibility to other teams.
 However, if you have shared code you can share, great!
-[More guidance on the code part of contribution and where to store files can be found here](https://design.va.gov/documentation/developers#contributing-experimental-design-code).
+[More guidance on the code part of contribution and where to store files can be found here](developers#contributing-experimental-design-code).

+#### Ask for your component or pattern to be merged

+After your component or pattern has been added reach out to Shawna Hein or Matthew Dingee to merge your request.

+Once merged, the markdown you update will automatically be migrated to the experimental tab of the design system.
+This typically takes 10-15 minutes after you’ve updated the markdown file.

 **If your component or pattern request is rejected**, the council will add notes as to why and what they suggest you do instead on your initial request ticket.